yahoo/elide-doc/pages/guide/03-security.md

 1. A transaction

 A user has accounts which each have a set of transactions.
-In this example, the developer has implemented simple security checks for the user model such that a user's model is only readable and writable by himself.
+In this example, the developer has implemented simple security checks for the user model such that a user's model is only readable and writable by herself.
-Accounts and transactions have no implemented checks because they can only be reached by navigating through `User` and so no user can read the data belonging to any other user.
+Accounts and transactions have no implemented checks because the developer _mistakenly assumed_ these models can only be reached by navigating through `User`.

 Now let's say Sally is `/user/1` in our system.
 An evil hacker wants to read Sally's transactions.
 The hacker creates a new account `/user/2`.
 The hacker creates an empty account with no transactions: `/user/2/account/342`.